hackclub/camp/cohort_4/playbook/workshops/instagram/button_clicked.md

 This makes it seem like I can remove this stuff about `count` in the javascript which leaves me with [this code](http://jsfiddle.net/6qDap/1609/)

+**WARNING: BELOW CODE DOES NOT WORK WITH YOUR CODE YET, MORE BELOW**

 ```html
 <!--HTML Code-->